WIS 91.16 Head-rest/Restraint

 This is what it should have looked like.

-When remounting the rear head-rest/restraint actuator make sure that the slotted lever arm on the piston engages the pin on the head-rest mechanism.
+TIP: If you are remounting the new or repaired rear head-rest/restraint actuator (hockey puck) make sure that the slotted lever arm on the piston engages the pin on the head-rest mechanism.

 DIY Repair Mechanism - Rear Head-rest/Restraint